 - 1. For minor infractions, the teacher or administration may assign personal (lunch) detention or other disciplinary actions. - 2.
 After-school detention may be assigned by the Division Leader or Head of School for more serious infractions or repeated minor infractions. - 3.
-In-school suspension (ISS) or out-of-school suspension (OSS) will be assigned for major disciplinary issues or for an excessive number of demerits by the Head of School. - 4.
-Major offenses or criminal behavior may result in a student's immediate dismissal from the school.
+In-school suspension (ISS) or out-of-school suspension (OSS) will be assigned for major disciplinary issues or for an excessive number of demerits by the Head of School.
+4. Major offenses or criminal behavior may result in a student's immediate dismissal from the school.
 The administration reserves the right to dismiss a student at any time when his/her conduct has become detrimental to the CA community.

-Keep it 100 - Cambridge Academy's Merit System for Middle & Upper School behaviors that impact the learning environment while promoting a positive culture and climate within our school.
-At the beginning of each school year, a student will receive 100 merits.
-Just like a student's academic grades, the goal is to maintain over 90 merits and keep an "A" average.
-In addition to losing Merits, students will have the opportunity to earn Merits for exceptional acts of citizenship or service as determined by the Head of School.
+Cambridge Academy's Merit/Demerit System for Middle & Upper School

+Cambridge Academy will incorporate a merit/demerit system for middle and upper school students.
+The goal of the system is to ensure the best learning experience for all students.
+While we recognize that students will misbehave and make mistakes, we strive to eliminate negative behaviors that impact the learning environment while promoting a positive culture and climate within our school.
+At the beginning of each semester, a student will have a zero balance.
+Just like a student's academic grades, the goal is to maintain the zero balance and keep an "A" average.
+Students will have the opportunity to earn merits for exceptional acts of citizenship or service as determined by the Head of School, Principal, and Division Leader.